hitensam/JavaScript/README.md

 # Info

-This repo contains all my java script related projects.
+This repo contains all my JavaScript related projects.

 ## Extensions